tevelee/CodeGenerator/README.md

 As I mentioned my primary interest was in code generation.
 And to validate the idea, I started up with the obvious DTO and data-model generators.
+These models are generated from templates like to following.
+If you place a template in any folder with a `.model` extension, it will get picked up and parsed by the compiler, generating the necessary files next to the descriptor file in the same folder.

 Let's see the template below

 ```
-{% import "objc.template" as objc %}
+{% import "templates/objc.template" as objc %}
 {{ objc.Model("Address", [
 	{"name": "postalCode", "type": "NSNumber*"},
 	{"name": "streetAddress", "type": "NSString*"},